parallax/prlx-nginx-php-fpm/README.md

 ```

 You should be able to visit the container on http://127.0.0.1:8080/ and see the contents of index.php from /examples/hello-world/src.

-# Custom Nginx snippets

-The default Nginx configuration is in conf/nginx-site.conf and is copied to /etc/nginx/sites-enabled/site.conf on build.

-Historically we've been overwriting this file ad-hoc when other requirements dictate a different config file.
-This makes for an unwieldly configuration that's hard to change in one place however.

-We now support a configuration snippet written to /etc/nginx/custom.conf that will be inserted into the site.conf replacing the ####CUSTOM#### placeholder.

 # Custom Startup Scripts